poult-lab/daily-word/english_words_ learning.md

 [verb] {~ (away) (to sth)} dwindling audiences. /The annual number of Chinese travelers visiting Korea stood at 8 million but the figure dwindled by half after the group tour ban.

 "to become gradually less or smaller"

-09.linger  [ˈlɪŋɡə(r)]

-[verb] The faint smell of her perfume lingered in the room. "to continue to exist for longer than expected"

-[verb] She lingered for a few minutes to talk to Nick."to stay somewhere for longer because you do not want to leave; to spend a long time doing sth"

-[verb] {~ (on sb/sth)} His eyes lingered on the diamond ring on her finger.

-"to continue to look at sb/sth or think about sth for longer than usual"

-[verb] {~ (on)} He lingered on for several months after the heart attack. "to stay alive but become weaker"